 Unlike other companies, our bond rates are never influenced by broker or commission fees.
 Jet’s bond prices are based on a percentage of the bond limit and the personal credit of the applicant.
 Below is an example of Jet’s preferred pricing tier for each of the bond limits.

-By cutting out middlemen agents and their carriers, the Jet team is able to get your bond on file with the AZDOR quickly and without charging additional fees.
+By cutting out middlemen agents and their carriers, the Jet team is able to get your bond on file with the ADOR quickly and without charging additional fees.

-The chart below lists the different types of construction work performed and the associated AZDOR determined bond limits.
+The chart below lists the different types of construction work performed and the associated ADOR determined bond limits.